More Than Ever, the People of Gaza Need Your Help!

 Dear Friend of The Jerusalem Fund,

-Every dollar you donate to the Jerusalem Fund’s humanitarian programs is fully tax deductible to the extent allowed by the law and will go towards improving the lives of those most at risk and most in need in Palestine.
+Every dollar you donate to The Jerusalem Fund’s humanitarian efforts is fully tax deductible to the extent allowed by the law, and every dollar will reach the people of Palestine.

 |Subhi D. Ali, MD||Eid B. Mustafa, MD|